Matias117/Cyber-Security-Base-2020-Project-I/README.md

 Cyber Security Base 2020 Project I

 Project's description is in the "Project.docx" file.
-All the application's files are in "Project" directory.
+All the application's files are in "Project 1" directory.